mdbailin/bug-tracker/README.md

 ## Getting Started

-Begin starting by installing the following dependencies in the project's root folder, using ```npm install```:
+Begin starting by installing the following dependencies in the project's root folder, using ```npm install``` while running the commmand on the same folder of package.json.
+Here are some of the major dependencies you'll be working with:

+- [React](https://reactjs.org/) is a declarative, components-based frontend framework.

+- [Firebase](https://firebase.google.com/) is an app development platform that current handles the app's database and deployment.
+If you'd like to host your own build of the app, you'll need to create a firebase account [here](https://console.firebase.google.com/u/0/?pli=1).

+-[MUI](https://mui.com/), or Material UI, is a comprehensive collection of UI tools ready to be integrated with your React components.

 ### `npm start`